 Recent changes in education, such as distance and hybrid learning, have given way to a boom in mentoring.
-And as demand for private instruction soars, potential and established tutors are considering how much to charge for their services.
+And as demand for private instruction soars, potential and established tutors, including Profs online computer science tutors, are considering how much to charge for their services.
 Knowing your market is critical to determining your rates, says Caitlin Meister, founder of the Greer Meister Group, a practice of private educators who teach children throughout the New York City area.
 For example, in terms of in-person tutoring, a market like New York City or Los Angeles, where the cost of living is higher, will support higher rates than a smaller market, he says.

 That said, the growing popularity and need for online tutoring has leveled the playing field.
 Arash Fayz, Co-Founder and CEO of LA Tutors 123, a private tutoring company based in Los Angeles, explains: “If you're an independent tutor working solely online, your location doesn't necessarily have to be factored into your fee.
 On the other hand, your student's location is something to consider, as it could set a competitive rate with your area, especially if you're going to move to in-person tutoring at some point, Fayz notes.
 That said, the area of study you focus on matters too.